Adrian Reith – Executive Coach since 2006

 1994 – Present, founded The Jungle Group the leading UK Audio Post Production company www.thejunglegroup.co.uk He remains a non-exec director.

-Coaching Qualifications: Adrian has the Professional Certified Coach qualification, 1000+ hours of coaching time, ICF Certified Coaching Diploma; ; subscribes to the ICF code of ethics and has a coach supervisor and professional indemnity insurance.
-On top of the Diploma Training with Coaching Development (135 hours), Adrian has an additional65 hours of training courses including Transactional Analysis 101; Appreciative Inquiry Training; Action Learning Facilitator Training; Deepening Intimacy & Trust; Gift of Feedback; Using Non-Verbal Skills; Unconscious at Work; Authenticity; Restorying & Enneagram Training.
+Coaching Qualifications: Adrian has the Professional Certified Coach qualification, 1200+ hours of coaching time, ICF Certified Coaching Diploma; ; subscribes to the ICF code of ethics and has a coach supervisor and professional indemnity insurance.
+On top of the Diploma Training with Coaching Development (135 hours), Adrian has an additional training in Transactional Analysis 101; Appreciative Inquiry; Action Learning Facilitator; Deepening Intimacy & Trust; Gift of Feedback; Using Non-Verbal Skills; Unconscious at Work; Authenticity; Restorying & Enneagram Training.
 Adrian is an Approved Coaching Support Specialist to the UK Sport Elite Programme.

 2011-2014 Founding Chair of Trustees, Street Child World Cup – since taking his family to visit a street child project in Durban in 2007, he helped establish the international charity– taking teams of street children from 19 countries to the competition in Rio de Janeiro in March 2014. www.StreetChildWorldCup.org